DanielFloeter/description-list-block/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/category-archive-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/description-list-block` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= How is the Cateogry Archives Block different than the built-in Archive widget? =
+= How is the Description List Block different than the built-in List Block? =

-The Category Archives Block lets you show posts for one or more specific categories.
-The built-in Archive widget shows posts for all categories.
+The Description List Block lets you show a description list with terms and descriptions (dt, dd).
+The built-in List Block render unorderd or orderd HTML list elements (ul, ol).

 == Screenshots ==

-1. From the Category Archives Block control, you can set the title, category, whether to group by month or year and whether to show post counts.
+1. From the Description List Block control, you can insert Description List pairs (dt, dd) before or after the current selection or delete pairs.
-2. The archive displayed as a list with post counts and the archive displayed as a pulldown of years without post counts.
+2. The Description List Block in the front-end view.

 == Changelog ==